Raincoon/OddRealmBotany/README.md

-Current planned features
+Current major features
  - login with username+password for plant tracking ✓
- - adding/editing/removing entries for plants and tags (plants ✓ , tags adding ✓, removing and editing TBA)
+ - add, edit and/or remove entries for plants and tags ✓
- - sorting/searching for botanical items based on attributes (grow time/season/biome/other tags?)
+ - find botanical items by tag

 [Link to the Heroku app](https://oddrealmbotany.herokuapp.com/)
 Short instructions for Heroku: